25 July 2019

 Summing up: in general, it’s easier to teach somebody technical knowledge than to encourage them to develop their soft skills.

-KISS – keep it short (sweet is optional)
+KISS – keep it short (sweet is optional) in web development

 An interview should be thorough, but you shouldn’t think that you have all the time in the world, either.
 Take the most out of every minute and keep it short so that you don’t scare away the best candidates.
-Considering that the current PHP job market is one that belongs to the employee, this is even more true.
+Considering that the current PHP programming language job market is one that belongs to the employee, this is even more true.

 “One of the biggest mistakes a recruiter can do is thinking that the candidate has all the time in the world to dedicate.
 The truth is that we live in a very dynamic world.
 We all have tons of responsibilities.
 But the day isn’t becoming longer.
 How are we supposed to find time for all of that?
 Personally, I believe that the recruitment process should take just enough to make a good assessment and not a second longer.
 Back in the day, as a junior, I was given three day’s worth of evaluation tasks.
 If It happened today, I’d probably laugh in the recruiter’s face,” believes Szymon.